Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

-\paragraph{Feature-space generalization} The training set $\xpu$ employed by the server can critically impact the attack's effectiveness.
-This is used to train the attacker's models and indirectly defines the target feature-space imposed on $\f$.
-Intuitively, to reach high-quality reconstruction, this should be distributed as similar as possible to the private training sets owned by the clients.
-However, under strict assumptions, the attacker may not collect data instances that are sufficiently representative.
-Next, we test the resilience of the Feature-space Hijacking Attack against unsuitable choices of $\xpu$.
+It should be apparent that the training set $\xpu$ employed by the server can critically impact the attack's effectiveness.
+This is used to train the attacker's models and indirectly defines the target feature space imposed on $\f$.
+Ideally, to reach high-quality reconstruction, this should be distributed as similarly as possible to the private training sets owned by the clients.
+However, under strict assumptions, the attacker may collect data instances that are not sufficiently representative.
+We show that the Feature-space Hijacking Attack can be successfully applied even when the attacker employs inadequate/inaccurate choices of $\xpu$.